An Experiment on a Bird in the Air Pump: Reception and provenance

-Wright exhibited the painting at the Society of Artists Exhibition of 1768 and it was re-exhibited before Christian VII of Denmark in September the same year.
-Viewers remarked that it was "clever and vigorous", while Gustave Flaubert, who saw it on a visit to England in 1865–66, considered it "charmant de naïveté et profondeur".
+Wright exhibited the painting at the Society of Artists Exhibition of 1768 and Christian VII of Denmark was shown it in September the same year.
+Viewers remarked that it was "clever and vigorous", while Gustave Flaubert, who saw it on a visit to England between 1865 and 1866, considered it "charming in naivety and depth".
 It was popular enough that a mezzotint was engraved from it by Valentine Green which was published by John Boydell on 24 June 1769, and initially sold for 15 shillings.
 This was reprinted throughout the 18th and 19th centuries, in increasingly weak impressions.
 Ellis Waterhouse called it "one of the wholly original masterpieces of British art".

-From Bates, the picture passed to Walter Tyrell; another member of the Tyrell family, Edward, presented it to the National Gallery, London, in 1863, after it had failed to sell at an auction at Christie's in 1854.
-The painting was transferred to the Tate Gallery in 1929, although it was actually on loan to Derby Museum and Art Gallery between 1912 and 1947.
+From Bates, the picture passed to Walter Tyrell; another member of the Tyrell family, Edward, presented it to the National Gallery, London in 1863, after it had failed to sell at an auction at Christie's in 1854.
+The painting was transferred to the Tate Gallery in 1929, although it was on loan to Derby Museum and Art Gallery between 1912 and 1947.
 It has been lent out for exhibitions to the National Gallery of Art in Washington, D.C., in 1976, the National Museum of Fine Arts in Stockholm in 1979–1980, and Paris (Grand Palais), New York (Metropolitan) and the Tate in London in 1990.
 It was reclaimed by the National Gallery from the Tate in 1986.
 They describe its condition as good, with minor alterations visible on some figures.
 It was last cleaned in 1974.
 In 2025, it was the subject of its own exhibition at the National Gallery entitled Wright of Derby: From the Shadows.
 That exhibit prompted a BBC Online article weighing whether it could be considered the first work of modern art.

 The striking scene has been used as the cover illustration for many books on topics both artistic and scientific.
 It has even spawned pastiches and parodies: the book cover of The Science of Discworld, by Terry Pratchett, Ian Stewart and Jack Cohen, is a tribute to the painting by artist Paul Kidby, who replaces Wright's figures with the book's protagonists.
 Shelagh Stephenson's play An Experiment with an Air Pump, inspired by the painting, was the joint winner of the 1997 Margaret Ramsay Award and had its premiere at the Royal Exchange Theatre, Manchester, in 1998.